-The San Luis Obispo County Integrated Waste Management Authority (IWMA) includes San Luis Obispo County and the Cities of Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach, San Luis Obispo and the Community Service Districts.
+The San Luis Obispo County Integrated Waste Management Authority (IWMA) is a government entity formed through a Joint Powers Authority governed by a 13-person Board of countywide elected officials from San Luis Obispo County and the Cities of Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach, San Luis Obispo and the Community Service Districts.

 Read an independent study commissioned by the SLO County IWMA comparing the environmental impacts of recycling, land-filling (with gas collection), and waste-to-energy plants.

-Approved on October 11, 2015, SB 272 adds a section to the California Public Records Act requiring local agencies to create a catalog of Enterprise Systems by July 1, 2016 with annual updates.
-Read the SB272 Enterprise System Catalog.
+Approved on October 11, 2015, SB 272 adds a section to the California Public Records Act requiring local agencies to create a catalog of Enterprise Systems by July 1, 2016, with annual updates.
+Read the Enterprise System Catalog.

 In 2018 the SLO County IWMA adopted A Regional Strategy to Meet California Solid Waste Diversion Mandates.
 Read the Regional Strategy to Meet California Solid Waste Diversion Mandates March 2018.